Water Quality Testing

 Each year, GORA volunteers conduct transparency tests on the lakes using Secchi disks and the readings are submitted to the Government of Québec (Développement durable, Environnement et Lutte contre les changements climatiques).
 The aggregated longitudinal data are used to reveal general trends in water quality.

-In addition, for the second consecutive year, separate sampling was done in July, August and September to determine the levels of phosphorus, chlorophyll, and dissolved organic carbon in the four lakes.
-As you may recall, these tests are done periodically (last done 2010-2012) and typically over a 2-3 year period in order to get a representative sample.
-The water samples were sent to the Province for analysis and we will let you know the results once they are made available.
+Results include those done for measuring water clarity (using the Secchi disk) and the separate sampling done for the second consecutive year to determine the levels of phosphorus, chlorophyll, and dissolved organic carbon.
+As you may recall, these tests are done typically over a 2-3 year period in order to get a representative sample.

 Transparency - How we do Secchi Disk testing